-Processing of Claims: Even if we have received all of the information that we need in order to treat a submission as a claim, from time to time we might need additional information in order to determine whether the claim is payable.
-If we need additional information, we will ask you to furnish it to us, and we will suspend further processing of your claim until the information is received.
-You will have 90 days to provide the information to us.
-In order to expedite our receipt of the information, we may request it directly from your provider.
+If we notify you that an extension of the 30-day period is needed because we do not have sufficient information to determine whether the claim is payable, we will suspend further processing of your claim until the information is received.
+You will have 45 days to provide the information to us.
+To expedite our receipt of the information, we may request the information directly from your provider.
 If we do this, we will send you a copy of our request.
 However, you will remain responsible for seeing that we get the information on time.

-Ordinarily, we will notify you of our decision within 30 days of the date on which your claim is filed.
-If it is necessary for us to ask for additional information, we will notify you of our decision within 15 days after we receive the requested information.
-If we do not receive the information, your claim will be considered denied at the expiration of the 90-day period we gave you for furnishing the information to us.
+We will notify you of our decision within 15 days after we receive the requested information.
+If we do not receive the information, your claim will be considered denied at the expiration of the 45-day period we gave you for furnishing the information to us.